ucsd-cse131-f19/ucsd-cse131-f19.github.io/index.md

 ### Exams

+There will be two tests during the quarter (held in discussion section) and a final exam.
+There are no make-up tests for the tests during the quarter.
+However, the final exam will have sections that correspond to each of the in-class tests, and if your score on that part of the final is higher than your score on that in-class test, the exam score replaces it.
+This includes the case where you miss an in-class test (scoring a 0), but can regain credit from that part of the final exam.
+This policy is designed to encourage you to treat the in-class tests as _learning opportunities_ so that you can study any mistakes you make and re-apply that knowledge on the final.

-You are not allowed any study aids on in-class exams, aside from those pertaining to university-approved accommodations.
+You are not allowed any study aids on exams, aside from those pertaining to university-approved accommodations.
 References will be provided along with exams to avoid unnecessary memorization.

 You cannot discuss the content of exams with others in the course until grades have been released for that exam.

-There are **three** tests during the quarter, all held during discussion section.
-This allows us to give you frequent updates on your understanding of the material, is good for your learning for various reasons, and gives you plenty of practice with the test format before the final exam.

-Your top 2 scores out of these three will be used for your test score, counting at 8% each of your final grade.
-If you miss one, it counts as a 0.
-In addition, the final exam will test similar material to the three tests during the quarter, and you will be able to use the final exam to make up for some missed credit on the tests.
-There are no re-takes of tests allowed.

-Some past exams are available at the link below for reference on format:
+Some past exams are available at the link below for reference on format (content changes from offering to offering so this may not be representative):

 https://drive.google.com/drive/folders/1yPxZ-nqRpC9Gz63JIavhQgfnyhA0uGIs?usp=sharing

 ### Diversity and Inclusion